nertal23/w3d/README.md

 # Step 1: Verify your prerequisites
 Use the following table to verify you have the correct prerequisites to install the Magento software.
-Prerequisite
-How to check
+Prerequisite                              How to check
-For more information
-Magento version Community Edition 2.0
-Go to admin page, you can see version of Magento 2 at left bottom page, Download Magento version Community Edition 2.0 here
+Magento version Community Edition 2.0     Go to admin page, you can see version of Magento 2 at left bottom page

 # Step 2: Pre-Installation